 OrthoIndy Foundation provided scholarships for therapeutic riding.

-OrthoIndy Foundation purchased equipment for new building.
+OrthoIndy Foundation purchased equipment for a newly built gymnasium.